danboid/ALEZ/README.md

 WHAT IS ALEZ?
 -------------

-ALEZ (pronounced like 'ales', as in beer) is a shell script to simplify the process of installing Arch Linux using the ZFS file system.
+ALEZ (pronounced 'ales', as in beer) is a shell script to simplify the process of installing Arch Linux using the ZFS file system.

 ALEZ automates the processes of partitioning disks, creating and configuring a ZFS pool and some basic datasets, installing a base Arch Linux system and configuring and installing the GRUB or systemd bootloader so that they all play nicely with ZFS.